 4. Earn and redeem credit card rewards

-Depending on the type of rewards credit card you have, you might earn cash back with every purchase and possibly even more on special rotating categories.
+Depending on the type of rewards credit card you have, you might be eligible to earn cash back with every purchase and possibly even more on special rotating categories.
 For example, maybe you earn 1% on everyday purchases but a higher percentage of 3% from January through March on groceries.
-The following quarter, perhaps buying gas leads to higher rewards.
+The following quarter, perhaps you're rewarded for buying gas.
 Whenever possible, strategically time your purchases to earn more cash back—and get closer to your money goals—during bonus category months.
-You can typically redeem those rewards in a variety of ways, including as a statement credit, gift card, or into a linked brokerage account.
+You can typically redeem those rewards in a variety of ways, including as a statement credit, gift card, or deposit into a linked brokerage account.

 5. Work your perks

-Getting to know your employee perks could be worth hundreds or even thousands of dollars in found money.
+Leveraging your employee perks could potentially be worth hundreds or even thousands of dollars in found money.
 For example, employers might contribute to or match your contributions (up to a certain percentage) to retirement plans or accounts like health savings accounts (HSAs) or emergency savings accounts.

 Your company might also offer reimbursements for a portion of wellness-, phone-, or tech-related expenses—or help with covering school tuition or student loan payments.
 Some offer to cover a chunk of fertility and adoption-related costs as well.
 Keep in mind that some of these perks may need to be reported as taxable income on your tax return.

-Besides cash, your employer could offer free services that can put some money back in your pocket, such as flu shots or skin cancer screenings, lab tests, backup child care, and transportation, including pre-tax commuter benefits or free rideshares after unexpected late nights or in an emergency.
+Besides cash, your employer could offer free services that can help keep money in your pocket, such as flu shots or skin cancer screenings, lab tests, backup child care, and transportation, including pre-tax commuter benefits or free rideshares after unexpected late nights or in an emergency.

 6. Try (passive income) streaming

-Another example of found money could be passive income streams—aka money you receive without much effort required to earn it—such as collecting interest paid on savings in a high-yield savings account or a money market fund.
+Another potential source of found money could be passive income streams—aka money you receive without much effort required to earn it—such as collecting interest paid on savings in a high-yield savings account or a money market fund.

-If you have a side gig that generates income, like a blog with ads, an e-book, or images you’ve contributed to an online stock photography agency, see if you have balances in your account from ad revenue, royalties, or usage fees.
-You’ll likely owe income taxes on those earnings, so look for a 1099 come tax season.
+If you have a side gig that generates income, like a blog with ads, an e-book, or images you’ve contributed to an online stock photography agency, check if you have balances in your account from ad revenue, royalties, or usage fees.
+You’ll likely owe income taxes on those earnings, so you should expect to receive a 1099 form come tax season.